GeunhwaJeong/haneul-new/doc/src/learn/index.md

 ## Documentation versions

 This site is available in two versions.
 You can choose which version to view using the drop-down menu at top left.
- * [Devnet](https://docs.haneul.io/devnet/learn) reflects the stable `devnet` branch of the repo.
-Use the **Devnet** version of the docs if you build or test with the `devnet` branch of the repo.
+ * **Devnet** reflects the version of Haneul running on the Haneul Devnet network.
- * [Latest build](https://docs.haneul.io/learn) reflects the `main` branch of the repo.
-The `main` branch includes the most recent updates we've made to the documentation.
-The `main` branch includes updates not yet merged into the `devnet` branch.
+ * **Testnet** reflects the version of Haneul running on the Haneul Testnet network.

- When Haneul releases a new feature, or change to an existing feature, to the `devnet` branch, the documentation in the **Devnet** version may not reflect the associated updates for a few days after the release.
-You can see the associated updates in the **Latest build** version in the interim.
+Use the version of the documentation that corresponds to the Haneul network you use.

 ## Haneul releases